-This how to guide will help you to Install Apache Openoffice 4.1.2 on Ubuntu, Debian and LinuxMint operating systems.
-If you are running Libreoffice or Older version of Apache OpenOffice, We recommend to remove that from system.
+This how-to guide will help you to Install Apache Openoffice 4.1.10 on Ubuntu, Debian, and Linux Mint operating systems.
+If you are running LibreOffice or an older version of Apache OpenOffice, We recommend removing that from the system.

-- Linux kernel version 2.6 or higher, glibc2 version 2.5 or higher
+- Linux kernel 2.6 or higher, glibc2 version 2.5.2 or higher

 - 256 Mbytes RAM (512 MB recommended)

 - 400 Mbytes available disk space

 - X-Server with 1024 x 768 or higher resolution with at least 256 colours

 - Java Runtime Environment (JRE) 1.8 or Later

 Openoffice4 required JAVA 8 ( Oracle Java 8) or higher versions.
 So make sure you have installed the correct version on your system.
 To check the currently installed version use the following command –